 Singular Value Decomposition

-October 26th, 2009 | Published in Machine Learning, Programming | 3 Comments
+October 26th, 2009 | Published in Uncategorized | 3 Comments

 Singular Value Decomposition is something I’ve been wanting to wrap my head around for a while now that I am getting really into Machine Learning.
 Unfortunately, a lot of the material out there is often hard to understand and believe it or not there are few libraries that are available in .NET.